google/highwayhash/README.md

 infeasible for attackers to generate hash collisions because `s` and/or `R` are unknown.
 However, they can still observe the timings of data structure operations for various `m`.
-With typical table sizes of 2^10 to 2^17 entries, attackers can detect some 'bin collisions' (inputs mapping to the same bin), but at a relatively high cost.
+With typical table sizes of 2^10 to 2^17 entries, attackers can detect some 'bin collisions' (inputs mapping to the same bin).
+Although this will be costly for the attacker, they can then send many instances of such inputs, so we need to limit the resulting work for our data structure.

-We must assume that attackers can choose messages such that many are mapped to the same few bins.
-Hash tables with separate chaining typically store bin entries in a linked list, so this would lead to unacceptable linear-time lookup cost.
+Hash tables with separate chaining typically store bin entries in a linked list, so worst-case inputs lead to unacceptable linear-time lookup cost.
 We instead seek optimal asymptotic worst-case complexity for each operation (insertion, deletion and lookups), which is a constant factor times the logarithm of the data structure size.
 This naturally leads to a tree-like data structure for each bin.
 The Java8 HashMap only replaces its linked list with trees when needed.
 This leads to additional cost and complexity for deciding whether a bin is a list or tree.

 Our first proposal (suggested by Github user funny-falcon) avoids this overhead by always storing one tree per bin.
 It may also be worthwhile to store the first